BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 ### Full

-Running a `full` vacuum job rebuilds your entire database by reading all of the data and rewriting it into smaller and more compact files with an optimized layout.
+Running a `full` vacuum job rebuilds your entire database by reading all data and rewriting it into smaller and more compact files with an optimized layout.
 This process will take a long time and use additional disk space as it builds the files side-by-side the existing database files.
 It can make your database faster and use less disk space, but should only be run if necessary. **It is safe to cancel this.**